 Discover the 7 Magic Mountains

-Drive into the desert about 10 miles south of Las Vegas and you’ll be greeted with a very colorful surprise.
+Drive into the desert about 10 miles south of Las Vegas and you’ll be greeted with a colorful surprise.
 Here, the 7 Magic Mountains art installation stands proud and tall in the middle of an otherwise empty desert area.
 The piece features 7 colorful towers of boulders stacked more than 30 feet high.

 Watch a Sunrise at Red Rock Canyon